omaflak/SocketClient/README.md

     SocketClient<T> socket = new SocketClient<T>("ip_address", port);
     // T is the class name of the objects you want to send via the socket.
 T must implements Serializable.
-    // For exemple if you only want to send strings you declare your client like this :
+    // For example if you only want to send strings you declare your client like this :
     SocketClient<String> socket = new SocketClient<String>("ip_address", port);
     // You can also declare it like this :
     SocketClient<String> socket = new SocketClient<T>(new Socket());